The Myth Of Dollar Cost Averaging

 I'm a disciplined strategic investor and look for volatility to reap the biggest profits.

-I've been at it for 45 years, written countless articles and am hedged 24/7/365 and STILL, every time the market drops my disciplined self is at war with my inner fear.
-Only my training and developed skills keep me on track ... and only most, not all, of the time ...
-I, even I, succumb.
+I've been at it for 45 years, written countless articles and am hedged 24/7/365 and STILL, every time the market drops, my disciplined self is at war with my inner fear.
+Only my training and developed skills keep me on track, and only most, not all, of the time, I, even I, succumb.
 I can only imagine the difficulty for the typical investor.

-So, the theory that DCA provides discipline is nice, but the record doesn't support that it actually happens ... unless it is through some automatic arrangement, such as a 401k .. and these are not, actually DCA.
+So, the theory that DCA provides discipline is nice, but the record doesn't support that it actually happens unless it is through some automatic arrangement, such as a 401(k), and these are not actually DCA.

 Furthermore, if an investor is so disciplined that they will execute buys in a down market, they probably aren't interested in DCA but lean towards more strategic or opportunistic investing.

 In fairness to DCA, there is one psychological advantage.
 One that is acknowledged amongst advisors but not readily relayed to investors.
-DCA is used by advisors and money managers as an aid to help overcome the fear that most investors have about deploying a Lump Sum.
-It assuages fear of a market drop by presenting a comforting story-line that "a market drop is your friend".
+DCA is used by advisors and money managers as an aid to help overcome the fear that most investors have about deploying a lump sum.
+It assuages fear of a market drop by presenting a comforting story-line that "a market drop is your friend."

-The advantage isn't one of discipline ... rather that it overcomes inertia.
+The advantage isn't one of discipline, rather that it overcomes inertia.

-Increased Returns: This is a little more difficult to relay without math ... but I'll do my best.
+Increased Returns: This is a little more difficult to relay without math, but I'll do my best.

-First let me say that investing has no absolutes.
+First, let me say that investing has no absolutes.
 Every investment scheme that was ever devised can show outsized returns under favorable conditions.
-So, when we look at different methodologies we need to focus on what is the most likely outcome.
-One may win playing the long-shot, but over time, investing success goes to those that get it right most often.
+So, when we look at different methodologies, we need to focus on what is the most likely outcome.
+One may win playing the long shot, but over time, investing success goes to those that get it right most often.

-Is the most likely outcome more favorable to DCA or Lump-Sum?
+Is the most likely outcome more favorable to DCA or lump sum?

-Since DCA rests on "logic", let me start with a "logic problem".
+Since DCA rests on "logic," let me start with a "logic problem."

-Let's assume that DCA is IN FACT SUPERIOR to a lump sum investment.
+Let's assume that DCA is IN FACT SUPERIOR to a lump-sum investment.

 By example, let's say one has $120,000 they want to deploy into the market.
-Though there are an infinite number of Random Methods one could employ ... and only one would be optimal (and we can't possibly know in advance which one) ... we'll just look at DCA versus Lump Sum.
+Though there are an infinite number of Random Methods one could employ, and only one would be optimal (and we can't possibly know in advance which one), we'll just look at DCA versus lump sum.

-Stop and think for a minute ... if DCA results in lower average price than Lump Sum .... ergo more profits ... then the investor has more money than they would have had, if invested in a Lump Sum.
+Stop and think for a minute...
+If DCA results in lower average price than lump sum, ergo more profits, then the investor has more money than they would have had, if invested in a lump sum.
 All the DCA promotional charts illustrate this outcome.

 Wouldn't it follow that going forward, now that all the money is in the market, one should liquidate the $120,000 in investments and re-deploy it at the rate of $10,000 per month?
-And to do this ... re-deploy ... religiously ... every year.
+And to do this, re-deploy religiously every year.

-In essence, if DCA posts higher returns than Lump Sum, then Buy-N-Hold will post lower returns than consistently liquidating and re-deploying.
+In essence, if DCA posts higher returns than lump sum, then Buy-N-Hold will post lower returns than consistently liquidating and re-deploying.

 Let me try to drive this home.
-If we had two investors "A" and "B".
+If we had two investors "A" and "B."

 Both have $100,000 to invest.

-"A" invests his $100,000 in a Lump Sum.
+"A" invests his $100,000 in a lump sum.
 "B" $100,000 cash into the market according to DCA over 12 months.

 Well, if "B" would have more money by utilizing DCA, then "B" will also have more money than "A" ... because "A" had invested a Lump Sum.

 Therefore, "A" should have done as "B" did.
 Yes, "A" should liquidate their holdings and deploy the amounts over 12 months.
-In fact, this should be done, religiously ... each and every year.
-As absurd as it sounds ... liquidation and re-deployment every year is the logical extension of a belief that DCA outperforms Lump Sum.
+In fact, this should be done, religiously each and every year.
+As absurd as it sounds, liquidation and re-deployment every year is the logical extension of a belief that DCA outperforms Lump Sum.

-Taking it to the extreme ... as soon as the first $10,000 of the $120,000 is deployed ... wouldn't it also follow that the optimal thing to do is to immediately liquidate this $10,000 and re-deploy it over the remaining months?
+Taking it to the extreme, as soon as the first $10,000 of the $120,000 is deployed, wouldn't it also follow that the optimal thing to do is to immediately liquidate this $10,000 and re-deploy it over the remaining months?

 After all, this $10,000 represents money currently invested.
 If DCA posts better returns than investing money currently, then we should always be investing money periodically in the future as opposed to holding it in investments.